Emiliano Sala: Disappearance and death

 On 19 June 2019, Dorset Police announced that they had arrested a man on suspicion of manslaughter by an unlawful act in respect of the death of Sala.
 His identity was not made public, but several newspapers identified the man as pilot David Henderson, who arranged the flight and had originally intended to fly the plane.
-On 11 March 2020, it was reported that no further action would be taken against the man.
+On 14 August, it was reported that toxicology tests on Sala's body showed high levels of exposure to carbon monoxide, and the AAIB considered it was likely that the pilot would also have been exposed to the gas, potentially leading to drowsiness or unconsciousness.

+On 13 March 2020, the AAIB determined that the pilot lost control of the aircraft while manoeuvring to avoid cloud at an excessive airspeed, causing an in-flight breakup, and that the carbon monoxide leaking into the cabin had likely rendered Sala unconscious and impaired the pilot's judgement.
+The AAIB found that the pilot and operator were not licensed to conduct commercial charter flights, and a contributing factor in the crash was the operator's failure to follow the higher operational standards required for commercial flying.
+On 11 March 2020, it was reported that no further action would be taken against Henderson.
 However, in October 2021, Henderson was prosecuted and found guilty of arranging a flight without permission or authorisation and of endangering the safety of an aircraft.
-On 14 August, it was reported that toxicology tests on Sala's body showed high levels of exposure to carbon monoxide, and the AAIB considered it was likely that the pilot would also have been exposed to the gas, potentially leading to drowsiness or unconsciousness.

 In September 2022, the BBC released recordings of the pilot, David Ibbotson, who also died in the crash, saying "I'll be wearing my life jacket" on the journey from France to Wales.
 He had also stated to friends that the 35-year-old airplane was "dodgy".
-The recordings further revealed that Ibbotson said about a previous flight in the same aircraft:
+The recordings further revealed what Ibbotson said about a previous flight in the same aircraft:

 I'm flying along and then "boom".
 I thought, "what's wrong?"
 So I put everything forward and checked my parameters, everything was good and it was still flying, but it got your attention ...
 That Malibu, occasionally you've got like a mist every so often.
 You can feel it, very, very low throughout the airframe.

 In 2021, a competition called the Challenge Emiliano Sala was created in honour of Sala.
 It was contested between four of Sala's former clubs in France, with Bordeaux winning the first title.